 Ingredients

-- 2 cups dry egg noodles, cooked to al dente and drained
+- 2 cups egg noodles - cooked to al dente and drained

-- 2 tablespoons butter, melted (plus extra for greasing dish)
+- 2 tablespoons unsalted butter - melted (plus extra for greasing dish)

 Instructions

-- Preheat the oven to 400°F. While the oven is preheating, boil 2 cups of dry egg noodles to al dente according to the package instructions.
-Grease a 1.5-quart baking dish and set aside.
+- Adjust oven rack to middle position and heat oven to 400°F. While the oven is heating, boil 2 cups of dry egg noodles to al dente according to the package instructions.
+Grease a 2-quart baking dish and set aside.

 - In a large mixing bowl, stir together the cooked egg noodles, soup, milk, peas, and tuna.
 Transfer the mixture to the prepared casserole dish.